 Like having breakfast at a cha chaan teng or diving into one of the city’s dim sum teahouses, you can’t say you've visited the city until you've dined at a dai pai dong in Hong Kong, the last remaining street food stands in a city filled with towering, glassy skyscrapers.
+You'll try several of the last dai pai dong on our Hong Kong food tour.

 The bustling open-air street vendors once filled Hong Kong’s side streets with the smells of spicy stir-fries and the sounds of chattering locals.
 Their name dai pai dong translates to 'stall with large license', a way of separating them from the mobile street vendors that used to ply the same streets.